Menu

 Although each patient is unique in how they heal, most take 3-5 days off from work after their procedure.
 We recommend refraining from vigorous exercise for three to four weeks.

 As bruising and swelling subside, patients should see a more defined, smoother area around each eye.
 They should look younger and more alert, as well.
-We recommend stocking up on medical-grade sunscreen to protect your results from harmful UV rays.
+We recommend stocking up on medical-grade sunscreen to protect your skin from harmful UV rays.

 Palm Beach Eyelid Surgery FAQs

-The thinner the skin, the better the scar – this is a general rule in cosmetic surgery.
+The thinner the skin, the better the scar – this is a general rule in surgery.
 Eyelid skin is the most delicate on the entire body, and it makes for the least visible scars.
-Concerning the lower eyelid, there is the option to remove excess fat from the eyelid through the eyelash line, which does not leave a visible scar.
+Concerning the lower eyelid, there is the option to remove prominent fat from the eyelid through the eyelash line, which does not leave a visible scar.

 The incisions are different depending upon whether the upper or lower eyelid is being addressed.
 For upper eyelid surgery, the incision will be within the eyelid crease.
 This incision is very well concealed and typically not visible when the eyes are open.
 The lower blepharoplasty incision is placed immediately below the lash line.

-Blepharoplasty is outpatient procedure.
 The procedure is performed with IV sedation and then the area around the eyes is numbed with local anesthesia.
 You are not awake, and there is no awareness during the surgery.

 The area will be swollen for a few days, but you will experience minimal to no pain.
 You should be able to easily read, respond to text messages, and do computer work after 48 hours.